 After the tremendous success of Cover Girl (1944) starring Rita Hayworth and Gene Kelly, Harry Cohn of Columbia Pictures bought the rights to the Broadway musical, Pal Joey (in which Kelly had also starred), intending to unite the pair on screen again.
 However, Louis B. Mayer owned Gene Kelly’s contract, and his price for the loan-out was just too high.

 It was seventeen years before Cohn did manage to film Pal Joey.
 By that time, Hayworth was ready to play woman-of-the-world Vera, rather than Linda the ingénue – and Sinatra‘s Joey had become much less of a heel.

-Hayworth sang Bewitched, Bothered and Bewildered beautifully, and The Lady Is A Tramp became one of Sinatra‘s signature tunes.
+Hayworth sang Bewitched, Bothered and Bewildered (though her singing voice was dubbed by Jo Ann Greer) and The Lady Is A Tramp became one of Sinatra‘s signature tunes.